Reach New Heights

 The use of poles in trail running has become increasingly popular in the past years, and poles are now lighter and more comfortable to carry and stow than ever.
 If you have considered adding some poles in your trail running kit but weren’t sure how to get started, you’ve come to the right place! 😀

 Wild Ginger Running Best Poles for 2020 - Winner in Best Value category.
-Perfectly designed for trail running and hiking, super lightweight at only 209g per pole, Collapse down for easy stowing at only 36cm.
+Perfectly designed for trail running and hiking, super lightweight at only 209g (carbon) or 259g (aluminium) per pole.
+Collapse down for easy stowing at only 36cm.
 Durable carbide spikes, height adjustable, smooth EVA grip handle, fleece lined strap.
-Come with carry case plus additional spare set of surface accessories.
+Come with carry case plus an additional spare set of surface accessories.

 Independent Gear Tests